South Australia has a mix of renewable energy resources that is as extensive as any in the world.

 Solar thermal, also called concentrated solar thermal (CST), converts solar radiation into heat.
 CST projects use lenses and reflectors to concentrate sunlight, which then heats a substance such as salt, water or oil to produce steam to drive a turbine.

 Solar thermal electricity is typically designed for large-scale power generation.

 The South Australian Government recognises the potential benefits of CST generation, especially as it can be coupled with energy storage to enable the dispatch of energy when it is needed.
-A new 150 MW CST project — which will be the largest of its kind in the world — has been approved for regional South Australia to support the State’s electricity supply and is due to be operational by November 2020.
+A new 150 MW CST project — which will be the largest of its kind in the world — has been approved for regional South Australia to support the state’s electricity supply.
+It is due to be operational by November 2020.